Author Information | BetterTattooing.com

 I am a journeyman tattooer.

 I have worked in many locations throughout the United States and Canada.
 The opinions expressed on this site are based on my experiences and time spent in the industry.
-Some are also from amatuer scientific study.
+Some are also from scientific studies.

-These articles are written to engage and educate those who are out in the wild world of tattooing, working in a shop or just enjoying the culture.
-I will admit that some of the articles may be very specific regarding who they are written for, but I hope that anyone who reads them is able to take things from a different angle or better understand what someone else may be experiencing.
+These articles are written to engage and educate those out in the wild world of tattooing, working in a shop, or enjoying the culture.
+I will admit that some articles may be particular regarding who they are writ.
+Still, I, but e that anyone who reads them can take things from a different angle or better understand what someone else may be experiencing.

 A little about me:

-On the tattooing side of things, I made my initial break into the tattooing industry in the early 2000’s.
-I actively sought out professionals to help me improve but, at that time, there was a different breed of shop owners who agreed to take the time to train me in what they considered safe practices inside the industry.
+On the tattooing side of things, I made my initial break into the tattooing industry in the early 2000s.
+I actively sought out professionals to help me improve, but, at that time, there was a different breed of shop owners who agreed to take the time to train me in what they considered safe practices inside the industry.
 While I am grateful for the experience, I did feel that I was missing something.
-There was little ability to progress in the world these mentors had presented me.
-I felt it was the key to always be learning and progressing.
+There was little ability to progress in the.
+These mentors presented thought; I felt it was the key to constantly learning and seeing progress.

 My journey to increase my knowledge began on the road.
-At times I had to travel far from home.
-Others I had to straight up beg to get any information.
-It was an amazing journey and it paved the way for me to start analyzing the tattoo industry to figure out where I fit into it.
+I had to travel far from home; at other times, I had to beg for any information.
+It was a fantastic journey and paved the way for me to start analyzing the tattoo industry to figure out where I fit into it.

-I really love learning.
-Getting into tattooing and not really having ll the information easily accessible was difficult to deal with though.
-To find out more, I sat and watched industry hotshots work, went to seminars and asked questions like a raving lunatic.
+I love learning.
+Getting into tattooing and not having all the information easily accessible was challenging, though.
+To find out more, I sat and watched industry hotshots work, went to seminars, and asked questions like a raving lunatic.
 Through all of this, I learned very little.
-Most of the people I had met were focused on the artistic side of tattooing and very few people understood the technical side of things.
+Most of the people I met were focused on the artistic side of tattooing, and very few understood the technical side of things.

-Everything I had seen or heard had to be tested on a client and this felt like a crazy way to learn.
-Why wasn’t there a place or a person who could just give me the facts straight!?
+Everything I had seen or heard had to be tested on a client; this felt like a crazy way to learn.
+Why wasn’t there a place or a person who could give me the facts straight!?
 Then, I fell into a deep pocket of warm fuzzy comfort when I started taking the time to write down what I was doing and analyzing the results months after a procedure.
-It was like starting from scratch again but, I did have a great foundation of what not to do.
+It was like starting from scratch again, but I had an excellent foundation for what not to do.
 This made it easy to identify what I knew would work and put it down for others to learn from.
-I wanted to do good and I was slowly learning how to get there.
+I wanted to do good and slowly learned how to get there.

-Looking back, I am truly thankful for all those people, clients and other tattooers alike, who had taken time to help me progress, even if it was a miserable experience at times.
+Looking back, I am genuinely thankful for all those people, clients, and other tattoo artists who took the time to help me progress, even if it was a miserable experience.

-I know I am far from great and my philosophy of tattooing is extreme in some ways.
-Still, I wish to obtain a mastery of the technical aspects inside of tattooing and leave the art to the those who feel it is more important.
+I know I am far from great, and my philosophy of tattooing is extreme in some ways.
+Still, I wish to obtain a mastery of the technical aspects of tattooing and leave the art to those who feel it is more important.

-Because of this I want to apologize to any person in the industry who may take my musings the wrong way.
-It is not in my efforts to bash or critique anyone who is trying to make a living or improve their skill.
+Because of this, I want to apologize to anyone in the industry who may take my musings the wrong way.
+It is not in my efforts to bash or critique anyone trying to make a living or improve their skill.